nasa-raspberry-si/evaluation/docs/demo-test-cases.md

 		ARM_MOVE_CARTESIAN_GUARDED (retracting=True)
 		TASK_SCOOP```

 	**Fault:** We inject a different fault class, which we call a behavioral fault.
 Intentionally injecting a behavioral fault, by setting a wrong `z` coordinate value as the goal for the `ARM_MOVE_CARTESIAN`.
-The action that will trigger a fault, is because the surface is not reachable by the ARM for scooping and this produce a behavioral fault, e.g., due to measurement noise, the goal target was determined incorrectly.
+The action that will trigger a fault, is because the surface is not reachable by the ARM for scooping and this produces a behavioral fault, e.g., due to measurement noise, the goal target was determined incorrectly.

 	**Expected Behavior:** Mission should be a success.
 After a fault is injected the autonomy should detect the fault and stop the arm, then it queries the PRISM 	planner and the new plan is generated at runtime and finally executes the new plan. till it finds the correct "z" value or "force_threshold"